hashicorp/packer/website/source/docs/builders/digitalocean.html.markdown

 ## Finding Image, Region, and Size IDs

-Unfortunately, finding a list of available values for `image`, `region`, and `size` is not easy at the moment.
+Unfortunately, finding a list of available values for `image_id`, `region_id`, and `size_id` is not easy at the moment.
 Basically, it has to be done through the [DigitalOcean API](https://www.digitalocean.com/api_access) using the `/images`, `/regions`, and `/sizes` endpoints.
 You can use `curl` for this or request it in your browser.